Nicola Willis: From economists

 In November 2024, a group of 15 economists sent an open letter to Nicola Willis and Christopher Luxon criticizing the Government's economic policies as short-sighted, declaring that "your sinking-lid cuts to the public service are powerful contributors to the current severe and prolonged recession."
 The group said that the current economic policies were hurting the poorest the most, detering business investment, threatening small businesses and driving skilled people to leave the country.

 In October 2025, 20 economists wrote Willis a second letter.
-Ganesh Nana, former head of the Productivity Commission, was one of the signatories.
+Ganesh Nana, former head of the New Zealand Productivity Commission, was one of the signatories.
 He said the group was compelled to write a second time because the state of the economy had declined even further.
 The economists gave Willis a long list of problems: unemployment is at record levels with more than 400,000 New Zealanders out of work, while food and power prices remain stubbornly high.
 The construction sector has collapsed, and manufacturing output is now smaller than a decade ago.
 Economic growth is in decline and business liquidations are about to hit an all-time high.
 Willis responded to the letter saying: "I don't agree."

 From business leaders

-In September 2025, Damien Grant claimed 'corporate New Zealand has written off this administration.'
+In September 2025, Damien Grant claimed "corporate New Zealand has written off this administration."
 He was commenting on a Boardroom survey which found that many chief financial officers (CFOs) feel Willis' policies do not adequately support business investment or address key issues such as tax policy reform, infrastructure, healthcare, and immigration.
 Nearly 80% of those surveyed think significant policy changes are needed to accelerate business progress.

 Business leaders have criticized what they perceive as a defensive mindset, cost-cutting focus, and the prioritization of minority party agendas over national economic needs.
 Business lobby groups echo these sentiments, criticizing government distractions on cultural issues while urgent fiscal stimulus and economic growth measures are needed.
 Some business leaders advocate for broadening the tax base and shifting investment focus away from residential housing towards the productive economy.

 Calls for her resignation

-In September, the June quarterly figures showed a drop of 0.9% in GDP with falls in 10 out of 16 industries.
+In September 2025, the June quarterly figures showed a drop of 0.9% in GDP with falls in 10 out of 16 industries.
 The cancellation of building projects for Kāinga Ora alone disrupted so many contracts the construction industry lost 16,000 jobs and led to the closure of 1,100 companies in the last two years.
 GDP has now shrunk in three of the past five quarters, prompting former Finance Minister Roger Douglas and University of Auckland, chair of macroeconomics Robert MacCulloch to call on Willis to resign.
 They claimed "Willis is not up to the job and is not levelling with the New Zealand public."